keptn/keptn.github.io/content/docs/0.8.x/quality_gates/integration/index.md

 ### Fetch the evaluation result of a quality gate

 * To fetch a quality gate evaluation result, the Keptn CLI provides the [keptn get event sh.keptn.event.evaluation.finished](../../reference/cli/commands/keptn_get_event/) command.
-This command requires the ID (`--keptn-context`) returned by the `send event start-evaluation` or `send event` command, as well as the name of the project (`--project`).
+This command requires the ID (`--keptn-context`) returned by the `trigger evaluation` or `send event` command, as well as the name of the project (`--project`).

 ```console
 keptn get event sh.keptn.event.evaluation.finished --keptn-context=1234-5678-90ab-cdef --project=easyBooking